 Wider Implications

-This may prompt hyperscale developers to invest in on site backup (including batteries and microgrids) as grid access becomes more conditional.
+This shift is prompting hyperscale operators to invest in on-site backup and primary generation (including batteries, microgrids, and behind-the-meter gas plants) as grid access becomes more conditional.

 Smartland Energy's View

-Smartland Energy is closely monitoring ERCOT’s evolving interconnection and flexibility rules, particularly in regions where we are evaluating behind-the-meter infrastructure plays.
+Smartland Energy is closely monitoring ERCOT's evolving interconnection and flexibility rules, particularly in regions where we are evaluating behind-the-meter infrastructure for data-center, industrial, and defensebuyers.
 The S.B.
-6 framework is not just reactive crisis management, it’s a blueprint for load participation in future grid design.
+6 framework is not just reactive crisis management - it's a blueprint for how load participation in future grid design will work, and the buyers who plan for it now will not be caught short by the next regulatory cycle.